 The V&A Waterfront is located in the Cape Town harbor.
 It is a sprawling shopping centre with many eateries, but there is more to it.
-It is surrounded by other attractions like an aquarium, a giant observation wheel, museums and boat cruises where you can see seals.
+It is surrounded by other attractions like an aquarium, a giant observation wheel, markets, museums and boat cruises.
 The ferries to Robben Island leave from here too.

 There are many types of boat cruises to choose from.
 They include sunset cruises, sight-seeing cruises, harbour cruises and adventurous cruises.
 You are likely to see seals on many of these cruises.
 Cruises from Simon's Town, will take you to Seal Island, home to 75,000 Cape Fur Seals.

-Cape Town has many beautiful beaches.
-The Clifton beaches are amongst the most beautiful in the world, Camps Bay Beach is the place to see and be seen.
-Muizenberg Beach has colourful beach huts and there is a lovely walkway between the two.
+Cape Town has many stunning beaches.
+The Clifton beaches are amongst the best in the world, Camps Bay Beach is the place to see and be seen.
+Muizenberg Beach and St James Beach have colourful beach huts and there is a lovely walkway between the two.
 Boulders Beach is a must-visit if you have children.
-It is the only place in the world where you can get so close to African Penguins.
+It is one of the only beaches in the world where you can get so close to African Penguins.
 For a free option, check out Seaforth Beach, next to Boulders Beach where some of the penguins venture.

-The hop-on, hop-off bus is a convenient way to see Cape Town and will take you to most of many of the city’s attractions.
+The City Sightseeing Cape Town hop-on, hop-off bus is a convenient way to see Cape Town and will take you to most of many of the city’s attractions.
 There are several different routes.
 A running commentary is provided by earphones in 15 different languages.

 As you can see, a trip to Cape Town will include many different experiences.
 I would recommend staying there for at least a week.

-If you’re looking for accommodation in Cape Town, here are three wonderful places to stay.
-I’ve personally stayed at them and can recommend them.
+If you’re looking for accommodation in Cape Town, here are some hotels I’ve personally stayed at and would highly recommend.

-This is where many royals and celebrities from around the world choose to stay when in Cape Town.
-If you can’t stay there, then go for high tea or sundowners while you watch one of Cape Town’s most breath-taking sunsets.
+The 12 Apostles Hotel is where many royals and celebrities from around the world choose to stay when in Cape Town.
+If you can’t stay there, then go for high tea or sun downers while you watch one of Cape Town’s most breath-taking sunsets.
 Read about our stay at 12 Apostles Hotel.

-This is Africa’s greenest hotel.
+Hotel Verde is Africa’s greenest hotel.
 It is conveniently located near the airport.
 The hotel features advanced recycling technologies and other green features, and has won many awards worldwide.
-Read more here.
+Read about our stay at Hotel Verde.